-- (a) a person who has entered into or works under a contract of service or apprenticeship, written or oral, express or implied, whether by way of manual labour or otherwise; - (b) a person who is a learner, although not under a contract of service or apprenticeship, who becomes subject to the hazards of an industry within the scope of Part 1 for the purpose of undergoing training or probationary work specified or stipulated by the employer as a preliminary to employment;

-(c.1) a firefighter;

-- (d) in respect of the industry of mining, a person while the person is actually engaged in taking or attending a course of training or instruction in mine rescue work under the direction or with the written approval of an employer in whose employment the person is employed as a worker in that industry, or while, with the knowledge and consent of an employer in that industry, either express or implied, he or she is actually engaged in rescuing or protecting or attempting to rescue or protect life or property in the case of an explosion or accident which endangers either life or property in a mine, and this irrespective of whether during the time of his or her being so engaged the person is entitled to receive wages from the employer, or from any employer, or is performing the work or service as a volunteer; - (e) further, in respect of the industry of mining, a person while he or she is engaged as a member of the inspection committee, appointed or elected by the workers in the mine, to inspect the mine on behalf of the workers; - (f) an independent operator admitted by the Board under section 2 (2)
+- (b) a person who - (i) is a learner who is not under a contract of service or apprenticeship, and - (ii) becomes subject to the hazards of an industry within the scope of the compensation provisions for the purpose of undergoing training or probationary work specified by the employer as a preliminary to employment: - (c) a firefighter; - (d) in respect of the industry of mining, a person - (i) while the person is actually engaged in taking or attending a course of training or instruction in mine rescue work under the direction or with the written approval of an employer in whose employment that person is employed as a worker in that industry, - (ii) while, with the knowledge and consent of an employer in that industry, either express or implied, the person is actually engaged in rescuing or protecting, or attempting to rescue or protect, life or property in the case of an explosion or accident that endangers either life or property in a mine, whether or not during the time that person is so engaged the person is entitled to receive wages from the employer, or from any employer, or is performing the work or service as a volunteer, or - (iii) while the person is engaged as a member of the inspection committee, appointed or elected by the workers in the mine, to inspect the mine on behalf of the workers: - an independent operator to whom the compensation (e) provisions apply by the Board direction under section 4(2)(a) [extending application: independent operator who is neither an employer nor a worker]; - (f) a person deemed by the Board to be a worker under section 6(2) [extending application: vocational or training programs];

+- (1) The compensation provisions apply to

-- (1) This Part applies to all employers, as employers, and all workers in British Columbia except employers or workers exempted by order of the Board. - (2) The Board may direct that this Part applies on the terms specified in the Board's direction - (a) to an independent operator who is neither an employer nor a worker as though the independent operator was a worker, or - (b) to an employer as though the employer was a worker.
+- all employers, in their capacity as employers, in British (a) Columbia, and

+- (b) all workers in British Columbia,

+other than employers or workers exempted by order of the Board.

+- (2) The Board may direct that the compensation provisions apply on the terms specified in the Board's direction to - (a) an independent operator who is neither an employer nor a worker as if the independent operator were a worker, or - (b) an employer as if the employer were a worker.